adavisfoy/Surfs_Up/README.md

 ## Process High-Level Overview:
 - Created a SQLite Database
   - A SQLite Database differs from a PostgreSQL database in that the "database" is essentially a flat file that resides locally on my computer.
 It is a quick way to set up a database without requiring a server and offers most of the capabilities of a server-based SQL database.
+One disadvantage of a SQLite database is that is has few security features than a server-based SQL database.
-- Utilized SQLAlchemy to make connection between SQLite database and Python
+- Utilized SQLAlchemy to make a connection between our SQLite database and Python (VS Code, Jupyter notebook extension).
 - Utilized VS Code's Jupyter notebook extension to write the code for our weather analysis.
-- Utilized SQLAlchemy to query our SQLite database from within Python (VS Code, Jupyter notebook)
+- Utilized SQLAlchemy to query our SQLite database from within Python (VS Code, Jupyter notebook extension).
-- Utilized pandas to create DataFrames of our data in order to run descriptive statistics on the data
+- Utilized pandas to create DataFrames of our data and run descriptive statistics.

 ## Overview of the Statistical Analysis: